 “These [infant-onset] SMA kids are going to die.
 And not only are they now not dying, you are essentially on the path to a true cure of a degenerative [neurological] disease, which is unheard of,” says Jeffrey Rothstein, a neurologist at the Johns Hopkins School of Medicine in Baltimore, Maryland, who was not affiliated with the trials of the drug and is not connected with either of the two companies involved in its development: Ionis of Carlsbad, California, and Biogen of Cambridge, Massachusetts.

-In 2003, Adrian Krainer and his postdoctoral colleague Luca Caregni, biochemists at the Cold Sping Harbor Laboratory in New York, engineered a synthetic, RNA-like molecule that in lab dishes changed how the SMN-2 gene is transcribed into the messenger RNAs that then become translated into protein—in principle, this could boost production of the normal, full length SMN protein.
-Three thousand miles away, at Isis—now renamed Ionis—a neuroscientist named Frank Bennett noticed the work, published in Nature Structural Biology, and called Krainer.
-Their collaboration led to the development of nusinersen, a snippet of modified RNA called an antisense oligonucleotide that intervenes in the transcription process to ensure that SMN-2 makes the full-length SMN protein.
+In 2003, Adrian Krainer and his postdoctoral colleague Luca Cartegni, biochemists at the Cold Sping Harbor Laboratory in New York, engineered a synthetic, RNA-like molecule that in the test tube changed how the transcripts from SMN2 are spliced into the mature messenger RNAs that then are translated into protein—in principle, this could boost production of the normal, full-length SMN protein.
+Three thousand miles away, at Isis—now renamed Ionis—a scientist named Frank Bennett noticed the work, published in Nature Structural Biology, and called Krainer.
+The Spinal Muscular Atrophy Foundation provided funding for Krainer to hire researcher Yimin Hua.
+Hua’s extensive work in Krainer’s lab, in collaboration with Ionis, led to the identification and preclinical development of nusinersen, a snippet of modified RNA called an antisense oligonucleotide that intervenes in the splicing process to ensure that SMN2 expresses the full-length SMN protein.

 After extensive preclinical development and testing, the drug began trials in SMA patients in late 2011.
 In a phase II trial described in The Lancet today, Ionis and academic collaborators report that it extended the life spans and improved the motor function of babies with severe SMA, compared with the disease courses in natural history studies of untreated babies.
 To receive nusinersen, the babies had to have developed SMA symptoms between 3 weeks and 6 months of age; the drug was injected into the cerebrospinal fluid surrounding the spinal cord.